 Before I forgot my manners and asked for more, Keiko served green-powered matcha tea.
 “If green tea can be compared to regular coffee, Matcha tea is like espresso, much stronger”, Taka explained.
 Drink tea straight after the treat to rinse the sweetness from your mouth and you won’t crave more, plus it is “better condition for your mouth”.
 How cleverly disciplined!

-So far, everything about this experience has been outside the comfort zone of my westernised tastebuds but I knew it would be before I booked my Tokyo culture experience.
+So far, everything about this meal has been outside the comfort zone of my westernised tastebuds but I knew it would be before I booked my Tokyo culture experience.
 I decided to try it all, no matter what.
-Despite the fact that I don’t eat or even like raw fish or beans, I loved what they gave me, but the big challenge still lay ahead.
+Despite the fact that I don’t eat or even like raw fish or beans, I loved what they gave me so far, but the big challenge still lay ahead.
 Will I get the matcha down when I deeply dislike the taste of green tea?

-There is a very definite ritual when it comes to drinking tea as a special guest in a Japanese home.
+There’s a very definite ritual when it comes to drinking tea as a special guest in a Japanese home.
 Taka demonstrated and explained it twice before I had a go.
 Luckily for me, although the tea is served in a big cup, there’s only a tiny amount of tea in it.
-Concentrating hard on getting the cup turn right, thanking and complimenting (very important) the hosts, turning the cup back again and bowing at the right time, I didn’t even notice the taste when I took the three sips needed to clear the cup.
+Concentrating hard on getting the cup turning right, thanking and complimenting (very important) the hosts, turning the cup back again and bowing at the right time, I didn’t even notice the taste when I took the three sips needed to clear my cup.
 I did it!

 THREE IN ONE

 Keiko unpacked her calligraphy set as Taka explained how the Japanese language is written.
-Made up of three different sets of writing formats with each thousand of sounds and meanings, the Japanese language is a complicated thing, slightly more so than the twenty-four letters in our alphabet.
+Made up of three different sets of writing formats, each with thousand of sounds and meanings of their own, the Japanese language is a complicated thing, slightly more so than the twenty-four letters in our english alphabet.